 Fats are diverse.
 Even the widely accepted advice to “reduce your intake of saturated fats” is misleading.

-Because just as unsaturated fats are separated into monounsaturated and polyunsaturated, each of which have subdivisions with distinct properties, saturated fats are made up of distinct sub-categories and properties as well.
+Because just as unsaturated fats are separated into monounsaturated and polyunsaturated, each of which has subdivisions with distinct properties, saturated fats are made up of distinct sub-categories and properties as well.

 Saturated fats should always be preceded by the terms short-, medium- or long-chain.
 Each group of saturated fats is metabolized differently by the body.